kohcl17/pipeline_project/README.md

 ## Nextflow parameters
 **profile**: if no profile has been specified, nextflow will use your local environment which may not have the necessary packages installed.
 For best performance, create a docker image from the instructions above and specify profile docker.

+# Expected Output

+The expected output can be found in the expected_results folder of this repository.